Event-Ally: Build an Event Planning Platform using Next.js & Appwrite

 Introduction

-Now once they got all the registrations they need to extract responses into an Excel file and then manually send the invitation to every attendee.
+Now once they get all the registrations they need to extract responses into an Excel file and then manually send the invitation to every attendee.
 If any organizer takes one step forward he/she has to develop his/her event website which is again time-consuming.

 A brief overview of Event-Ally